-- Concept of Entrepreneurship and enterprising. - Growth of Entrepreneurs and Entrepreneurship, factors determining the growth of entrepreneurship. - Role of Entrepreneurship in economic development. - Entrepreneurial culture and spirit: Assessment of Entrepreneurship qualities and personalities, Entrepreneurship skills, creation of different visions-Emerging-Central and secondary visions. - Entrepreneurial motivation: The motivating factors, Entrepreneurial ambitions, compelling factors, facilitating factors and achievement motivation.
+- Concept of Entrepreneurship and enterprising and role of entrepreneurship in economic development. - Growth of Entrepreneurs and Entrepreneurship, factors determining the growth of entrepreneurship. - Role of Entrepreneurship in economic development. - Entrepreneurial culture and spirit: Assessment of Entrepreneurship qualities and personalities, Entrepreneurship skills. - Entrepreneurial motivation: The motivating factors, Entrepreneurial ambitions, compelling factors, facilitating factors and achievement motivation.

 - Process of entrepreneurship development: Stagewise tasks to be performed.
-The learning required to perform the tasks. - Women Entrepreneur: Concept of women entrepreneurs, contribution of female entrepreneurs to the economy, psycho, socio-economic and demographic profiles of women entrepreneurs in India.

-• Problems of women entrepreneurs and role of women entrepreneurs association.
+The learning required to perform the tasks. - Women Entrepreneur: Concept of women entrepreneurs, contribution of female entrepreneurs to the economy, psycho, socio-economic and demographic profiles of women entrepreneurs in India. - Problems of women entrepreneurs and role of women entrepreneurs association.